 Neuroblastoma (NB) is a pediatric tumor originating from the neural crest–derived sympathoadrenal progenitors.
-It shows wide-ranging clinical and biological heterogeneity which makes this tumor very hard to treat especially in high-risk (HR) patients.
+It shows wide-ranging clinical and biological heterogeneity which makes this tumor very hard to treat especially in high-risk (HR) group of patients.
 In fact, long-term survival for HR patients is still below 50% and various metastatic sites are commonly observed in these patients.
 Dissemination of tumor cells to the bone marrow (BM) is the most frequent event in HR patients with NB and accounts for about 70% of all metastases.
 Once BM metastasis is detected, disease progresses rapidly due to an intense growth of NB cells, while patients suffer from extensive bone pain.
-Therefore, an aggressive course of chemotherapy is often required for these cases, although its efficiency is low due to the resistance of NB cells to administered therapy.
+Therefore, an aggressive course of chemotherapy is often required, although its efficiency is low due to the resistance of NB cells to administered therapy.
 The lack of standardized in vitro and in vivo models of metastatic NB introduces difficulties in the investigation of the molecular background of aggressive phenotypes and in the selection of new therapeutic strategies.
-In this context, our main research is focused on the adaptation and enhancement of the innovative 3D in vitro and zebrafish in vivo experimental models of NB that will allow us to study biology of cell spreading within complex tumor microenvironment.
-This approach will allow a more comprehensive assessment of the molecular events that sustain tumor progression and resistance to the currently proposed therapy options.
-Autophagy dependent drug-resistance is another topic our team is interested in.
+In this context, our main research is focused on the adaptation and enhancement of the innovative in vitro engineering platforms and zebrafish in vivo experimental models of NB that will allow us to study biology of cell spreading within complex 3D microenvironment.
+This approach will allow a more comprehensive assessment of the molecular events that sustain tumor progression and resistance to the currently proposed therapy options, such as autophagy.
 Currently, we are investigating the extent to which autophagy activation in NB cells allows their protection from toxic drug insults.
-By combining autophagy modulators and different anti-tumor drugs we investigate the possibility of introducing autophagy inhibitors as an adjuvant therapy for HR patients with NB.
+By combining autophagy modulators and different anti-tumor drugs we investigate the possibility of introducing autophagy inhibitors as an adjuvant therapy for HR patients affected by NB.

-Pharmacology: The research activities of Neuroblastoma Laboratory are focused on better understanding of the biology of NB cells with invasive characteristics.
+i) pharmacology: The research activities of Neuroblastoma Laboratory are focused on better understanding of the biology of NB cells with invasive features.
 We are particularly interested in elucidating the molecular mechanisms that sustain drug resistance in NB leading to tumor cells’ spreading and disease progression.
-We have recently revealed the activation of cytoprotective autophagy in NB cells treated with receptor tyrosine kinase inhibitors (Aveic et al, 2016, Aveic et al. 2018).
+We have recently revealed the activation of cytoprotective autophagy in NB cells treated with receptor tyrosine kinase inhibitors (Aveic et al, 2016, Aveic et al. 2018, Corallo et al, 2020).
 We are now assessing the potential of autophagy inhibition in reverting aggressive and resistant NB phenotype.
-Towards this goal, we are employing in vitro and in vivo experimental approaches that should help us in decoding novel therapy options for HR patients with NB.
+Towards this goal, we are employing 2D and 3D in vitro models and in vivo experimental approaches that should help us in decoding novel therapy options for HR patients with NB.

-Basic research: A further research effort of our group contemplates Lin28B, a gene whose deregulated expression has been correlated with the aggressive NB phenotype.
+ii) basic research: A further research effort of our group contemplates Lin28B, a gene whose deregulated expression has been correlated with the aggressive NB phenotype.
 We are currently investigating the role of Lin28B in the neural crest cells migration during early phases of embryonal development of zebrafish larva.
-In addition, we have recently found that Lin28B overexpressing embryos fail to express detectable levels of markers required for the specification of the sympathoadrenal lineage, suggesting a direct role of Lin28B in the regulation of the peripheral sympathetic nervous system development at the early embryonic stages.
+In addition, we have recently found that Lin28B overexpressing embryos fail to express detectable levels of markers required for the specification of the sympathoadrenal lineage, suggesting a direct role of Lin28B in the regulation of the peripheral sympathetic nervous system development at the early embryonic stages (Corallo et. al 2020).
 Moreover, using the zebrafish we have set up the xenotransplantation model of NB cell lines (Aveic et al., 2018) and primary cells in order to obtain PDX models of NB as a potential in vivo platform for pharmacological studies and analysis of cancer cell behavior and extravasation.

-Innovations: In collaboration with other research groups, we are interested in the generation of 3D in vitro models of NB that will allow more extensive studies of biological pathways under complex tumor microenvironment conditions.
+iii) innovations: In collaboration with international research group from the RWTH Aachen University Hospital, Aachen, Germany, we are interested in the generation of 3D in vitro models of NB that will allow more extensive studies of biological pathways under complex tumor microenvironment conditions.
 We are using tumor derived cell lines and ex-vivo primary cells to recapitulate the heterogeneity of NB tumors with an aggressive phenotype.

 Corso Stati Uniti, 4